laxmananand/zoqq_depl/docs/api-reference/onboarding.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint retrieves the details of an existing user including business information, personal details, and account status.</p>
+    <p>This endpoint retrieves the details of an existing user including business information, personal details, and account status.Update existing customer details using the update user API endpoint.
+Any changes to the existing user’s address, user's personal details or phone number can be initiated using the PATCH HTTP method.
+These changes will not affect the existing user's id.
+All parameters used in create user can be updated, except Agent Code, subagent Code and email.</p>

     <h3>Request Headers</h3>